jdhitsolutions/WingetTools/README.md

 ## Localization

 Beginning with version 1.5.0, I've attempted to handle localization issues.
 It appears that in some locations, the winget output is localized which throws off the regular expression patterns I originally used.
 I am now using localized data to parse the winget output and construct the custom objects.
-Currently, the only supported culture is `de-DE`.
+Currently, the only supported cultures are `de-DE` and 'fr-FR`.
 The default will be `en-US`.

 If you encounter problems running module commands under a different culture, please post an issue.
 Include the output from these commands.